 Have you checked the year on your smartwatch recently?
-It’s the year 2017 and while I see a lot of young people walking around with wearables, I don’t see many elderly with them.
+It’s the year 2017 and while I see a lot of young people walking around with wearable technology for elderly, I don’t see many of that age bracket with them.
 That represents an opportunity as the US population is aging and many more people will enter the elderly demographic in the next several years.
-Older people need wearables for different reasons than their younger compatriots.
-They’re looking for devices that can keep them safe and help monitor their health.
+Older adults need wearables for different reasons than their younger compatriots.
+They’re looking for wearable devices that can keep them safe and help monitor their health.
 They do have a few of the same concerns as everyone else, though, namely looks and convenience.
 There are several devices currently on the market that are great examples of what wearable technology for senior citizens should look like.

 Targeting the Elderly

 I think it’s a safe assumption that the majority of PCB and product designers are not senior citizens.
 Since we haven’t quite reached that level yet it can be a bit difficult to anticipate their needs and wants.
 Like most people, seniors are concerned about looks and convenience.
 They’re also interested in using wearables to track their health and stay safe.

 My grandmother likes to look nice.
 Even after she developed Alzheimer’s disease, most days she still puts on her nice shirts and jewelry.
 Senior citizens want their wearables to look nice as well.
 Things like bulky pendants that hang out of shirts are not fashionable, nor are they convenient.
 User-friendly is a great feature for young people, but it’s not necessary.
 We can dive into menus and scroll through lists with ease.
 For someone with advanced arthritis, clicking little buttons on a tiny touchscreen isn’t so easy.
 When designing a wearable device for senior citizens be sure to think about their physical impairments and make ease of use a high priority.
 You’ll also want to make it look good in order to tap into this vast market.